 Professional plan is $75 per user/per month, billed annually

-Provides full-fledged service, sales, and marketing CRM features
+Maximizer CRM offers full-fledged service, sales, and marketing CRM features.

 Intelligent address book where every contact with all their info is readily accessible; Maximizer shows you all related contacts, for example, grouped by job, industry or location (and you can upload and store documents there too)